Carefully Calculated Calcium

 Calcium and phosphorus are crucial for strong bones and teeth in our pets.
 A deficiency of dietary calcium, causes a condition known as secondary hyperparathyroidism.
 Recognised clinically for many years in dogs fed meals consisting mainly of meat, this disease results in major bone loss, skeletal abnormalities, and pathological fractures.

 An excess of calcium, on the other hand, may also cause skeletal abnormalities, especially in growing large-breed puppies.
-Calcium and phosporus in the correct ratios have been added to the protein packs and we also recommend the addition of calcium rich kale and tahini paste when cooking the homemade food (for your dogs and for yourselves!).
+Calcium and phosporus in the correct ratios have been added to Vegdog and V-Complete supplement.
+We also add tahini paste when cooking the homemade Umameo treats.

 How important is Vitamin D in your dog’s plant-based diet?